 Polly Christensen

-Polly Christensen founded St. Francis Montessori with her husband, Joe, in 2009, with the support of many members of the Irving community.
-After attending Our Lady of Corpus Christi for her undergraduate, she received her Masters in English from the University of Dallas in 2007.
-In 2007, she completed her Association Montessori Internationale certification for ages 3-6.
+Polly Christensen founded St. Francis Montessori in Irving, Texas with her husband, Joe, in 2009, with the support of many members of the Irving community.
+After attending Our Lady of Corpus Christi for her undergraduate, she received her Master's in English from the University of Dallas in 2007.
+Also in 2007, she completed her Association Montessori Internationale certification for ages 3-6.
 In 2010, she completed her certification for Level 1 in Catechesis of the Good Shepherd.
 In 2013, she received her Level 2 certification and in 2015, her Level 3 certification.

-She continues to be the Directress, as well as a Catechist in the Level 2 Atrium and teaches composition to the SFM Elementary children ages 6-12 years old.
+She continues to be the Directress, as well as a Catechist in the Level 2 Atrium and teaches composition to the St. Francis Elementary children ages 6-12 years old.
 She also prays daily with the Elementary children.

-Polly and Joe have five children, with one on the way.
-The oldest graduated at 12 years old from Saint Francis and they youngest will join as soon as he is old enough.
+Polly and Joe have six children, ages 15 to 1.
+The oldest two graduated from St. Francis when they were twelve and the youngest will join as soon as she is old enough.
+The whole family is invested in this beautiful work in God’s plan.

-She feels her life is abundantly blessed by the joy, love, and wonder that she sees daily by being with the children at St. Francis and in her own home.
+Polly feels her life is abundantly blessed by the joy, love, and wonder that she sees daily by being with the children at St. Francis Montessori and in her own home.

 Lower Elementary Guide